BrowserBox/BrowserBox/README.md

 This is a feature-complete, clientless, remote browser isolation product (RBI), including secure document viewing (CDR), built in HTML/JavaScript that runs right in your browser.
 Integrated with a secure document viewer (available on request), this can provide safe remote browser isolation at deployments of any size.
 It also saves you bandwidth (on the last hop, anyway).

-With ViewFinder, in order to render the content of a web page, the only thing we send to your device form the remote page is pixels.
-So no HTML, CSS, JavaScript, etc from your browsing is ever executed on your device.
+With ViewFinder, in order to render the content of a web page, the only thing we send to your device from the remote page is pixels.
+So no HTML, CSS, JavaScript, etc. from your browsing is ever executed on your device.

 [What is RBI / CDR?](https://hackernoon.com/zero-trust-browsing-to-reduce-cybersecurity-job-fatigue-7ce72a633d4)